WeBankFinTech/DataSphereStudio-Doc/en_US/Development_Documentation/Third-party_System_Access_Development_Guide.md

 ## 6. AppConn Contribution

 **If you want to contribute the AppConn plugin to the community, please contact the community and communicate with the community before implementing the AppConn**.
-And before release, you also need to write `AppConn plugin installation document`, and `AppConn plugin usage document`.
+And before release, you also need to write `AppConn plugin installation document`.
-For plugin installation documentation, please refer to: [```VisualisAppConn``` Plugin installation documentation](https://github.com/WeBankFinTech/DataSphereStudio-Doc/blob/main/en_US/Installation_and_Deployment/VisualisAppConn_Plugin_Installation_Documentation.md)。
+For plugin installation documentation, please refer to: [VisualisAppConn Plugin installation documentation](https://github.com/WeBankFinTech/Visualis/blob/master/visualis_docs/en_US/Visualis_appconn_install_cn.md)

-For plugin installation documentation, please refer to: [```VisualisAppConn``` Plugin use documentation](https://github.com/WeBankFinTech/DataSphereStudio-Doc/blob/main/en_US/Installation_and_Deployment/VisualisAppConn_Plugin_Installation_Documentation.md#4-use-of-visualisappconn)。

 ## 7. How DSS uses AppConn to interact with third-party applications